-9. Are all the UN entities currently reporting their financial data in the CEB annual financial statistics exercise?

-All UN entities listed in the 2020 edition of the standards, apart from ISA, participated in the 2019 CEB financial data collection exercise.
+- 9. Are all the UN entities currently reporting their financial data in the CEB annual financial statistics exercise?
+All UN entities listed in the 2021 edition of the standards apart from IRMCT, ISA and UNCCD participated in the 2021 CEB financial data collection exercise.
 IARC, OPCW and UNITAID first reported in the 2018 data collection exercise, and ITLOS joined in the 2019 data collection.
-IRMCT, Technology Bank and UNCCD, first included in the 2021 edition of the standards, will be invited to participate in the 2020 CEB financial data collection exercise.

-10. Are all UN entities reporting their financial data on an individual basis?
+The UN Secretariat has reported on the Technology Bank, first included in the 2021 edition of the standards.
+UNV which was previously reported as part of UNDP has in the 2021 data collection exercise been reported as a separate entity. - 10.
+Are all UN entities reporting their financial data on an individual basis?

 In certain instances, an entity may report information on behalf of another entity.
-An example is UNDP who reports financial information for UN Volunteers.
+An example is UNDP who reports financial information for UNV.
 Appendix 1 includes footnotes for the affected entities.